longnca/coming-soon-page/walkthrough.md

 I created a layout wireframe for my landing page.
 The layout will show the placement of elements like the title, sub-title, social media icons, countdown timer and/or progress bar.

 I tried to keep the layout simple.
-In my opinion, for a 'Coming Soon page, a single-screen layout with a central focus works well.
+In my opinion, for a 'Coming Soon' page, a single-screen layout with a central focus works well.

 :fire: **Tip:** You can draw layouts by handwriting or use wireframing tools like Figma, Excalidraw, Sketch, Justinmind, Moqups, etc. I used Excalidraw for this project since I love its hand-drawn style.